eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 <noscript><div class="alert alert-danger" role="alert">Oh no!
 JavaScript has not been detected so these demonstrations will not work.
 Please use an up-to-date modern web browser or turn JavaScript back on if it's turned off.</div></noscript>

 Social login demo.
-Powered by JavaScript.
-The information you will see will <strong>not</strong> be stored.
+Try it!
+Powered by client-side JavaScript.
+More on this below.
+The information you will see will <strong>not</strong> be stored by or on Eusebius.Tech.

 <script>
 <!--